Why Correcting Your Exams is the Key to Better Grades

 Read the comments and suggestions from the professor and T.A.

 When you receive an assignment or test back, you will often notice that the markers have commented throughout.
-Usually, we would look at these comments, then shove the papers deep into our binders.
+We usually look at these comments, then shove the papers deep into our binders.
 We don’t want to read them because we feel like we’re being judged.

-Context is extremely important.
+Context is critical.
 Did you misinterpret the question?
 Was your answer unclear?
 Or was the problem something else?

-Taking this constructive criticism can help with your understanding of the concept you got wrong.
-It can also help you in future assignments to ensure that you give the professor what they’re looking for.
+Taking this constructive criticism can help you understand the concept you got wrong.
+It can also help you ensure that you give the professor what they’re looking for in future assignments.

-Knowing what the professors and T.A. s is looking for, and giving it to them, is the easiest way to improve your grade.
-Keep these tips at the front of your mind when providing answers in the future.
+Knowing what the professors and T.A.s are looking for, and giving it to them, is the easiest way to improve your grade.
+Keep these tips in the forefront of your mind when providing answers in the future.

 Make adjustments based on their recommendations.

-Comments made on returned assignments and tests, as well as in class, should be incorporated into future answers.
-We often get stuck in a rut and continue to do things the way we were taught.
-This method rapidly becomes the most comfortable for us, even when a better approach is presented.
+Comments made on returned assignments and tests and in class should be incorporated into future answers.
+We often get stuck in a rut and continue doing things as we were taught.
+This method rapidly becomes the most comfortable, even when a better approach is presented.

 The world is dynamic, and so is what we learn.
-Often with new discoveries, better insight is revealed, and new ways of doing things are exposed.
+With new discoveries often reveal better insight and expose new ways of doing things.

-If a professor takes the time to make a suggestion on how an answer could be more precise, take it.
+If a professor takes the time to suggest how an answer could be more precise, take it.
 It is one thing to simply read the comments on a marked assignment.
-It is another to actually make these changes going forward.
+It is another thing to actually make these changes in the future.

 Correcting exams and assignments can alleviate anxiety.

 Test anxiety is a real thing, and it plagues most students.
-Recreating exam conditions, then correcting the exam will help you to become more aware of what you do and do NOT know.
+Recreating exam conditions and correcting the exam will help you become more aware of what you do and do NOT know.
 Finding and addressing the information you are uncomfortable with can help you do better.

 Once you have corrected the quiz or assignment, create a plan to study the inconsistent solutions and stick to it.
 Do not get overconfident or lazy and skip this step.
 Trust me.
 You will thank me later when these questions come up on the final.

 Correcting practice quizzes and returned assignments will reduce anxiety by resolving your uncertainty.
 There is no more fear of the unknown.
-You already know precisely which concepts you can work with and where you still need to improve.
+You already know precisely which concepts you can work with and where to improve.

 The more you repeat the process of testing yourself and reviewing your answers, the more comfortable you will be.
 You will also be more likely to feel ready to take on the final.